Hands holding clean scissors about to make a pruning cut on a monstera vine near a node

 How to Propagate Plants: 5 Methods That Actually Work

 You have watched a plant decline before.
 Maybe it was a slow yellow creep from the bottom up, or a sudden collapse after two weeks of getting the watering wrong.
 Maybe something like that is happening right now on your shelf.
 Here is what most people do not know: the window to save a plant often closes before you realize it was open.
 A single healthy stem taken before things get worse can restart the whole thing in a glass of water within two weeks.
 You do not need a whole plant in perfect health to begin.
-You need one good stem. ...
+You need one good stem.
+If the goal is to keep roots in water long term rather than transfer a cutting to soil, use the guide to houseplants that grow in water. ...

 Pothos stem cutting with white roots growing in a glass of water

-How to Propagate Pothos: Water and Soil Methods That Work
+How to Propagate Pothos: Water, Soil, and Moss Methods That Work

 Monstera Adansonii Care Guide Indoors